The Tasman Coastal Trail follows the coastline from Waterfall Bay through to Fortescue Beach. The walking track lies within the Tasman National Park.

 Generally, the weather in the east of Tasmania tends to be milder than the south.
 In winter months you can expect to have a temperature range of 4 deg.
 Cel. overnight to 10 deg.
 Cel. during the day.
 In summer the overnight low averages around 11 deg.
 Cel. and the daytime high around 27 deg.
 Cel.
 You should get the latest weather forecast before starting your trip and pay attention to the winds for the south east.
-Tasman Peninsula is exposed to the weather - especially Cape Pillar where names such as Tornado Ridge and Hurricane Heath give walkers fair warning of the conditions you should be prepared for.
+The Tasman Peninsula is exposed to the weather and you should be prepared for a range of conditions.

 Weather forecasts can be obtained from the Bureau of Meteorology.